 Declaring a Winner

-It’s a 2/2 draw but a winner must be picked.
-Due to the Stamina and continuous play of Rugby, we’ll have to go with Rugby being the tougher sport overall.
+It’s a draw!
+But a winner must be picked.
+Due to the Stamina and continuous play of rugby, we’ll have to go with Rugby being the tougher sport overall.

 AF can have the biggest hits and fastest players but when it comes down to it, rugby is the toughest sport in the world.